aspose-imaging/aspose-imaging-reference-tutorials/imaging/english/java/image-conversion-and-optimization/multi-threaded-image-export/_index.md

 bmpOptions.setSource(new StreamSource(fileStream));
 ```

-In this step, we configure BMP image options, specifying the color depth and the source of the image data.

-## Step 5: Process the Image (Optional)
+### Step 5: Process the Image (Optional)

-You can perform additional processing on the image, such as changing pixel colors, resizing, or applying filters.
-Below is an example of how you can manipulate the image.
+You can manipulate pixels, resize, or apply filters before exporting.
+The example below creates a tiny 10×10 raster image, changes a few pixel colors, and saves it.

 ```java
 RasterImage image = (RasterImage) Image.create(bmpOptions, 10, 10);